kodemaniak/podinfo-rs/README.md

 ## Build Pipelines

-The prject uses GitHub Actions for the build and release process:
+The project uses GitHub Actions for the build and release process:

 * The [build.yml](.github/workflows/build.yml) pipeline is run on every push and merge request.
 It checks formatting, uses `cargo clippy` for linting and builds and tests the project and then tries to build the container.
 The container is build in `--release` mode, and tests are run again.
 * The [release.yml](.github/workflows/release.yml) pipeline is run on version tags (semantic versioning compatible) and performs all steps of the build pipeline, but finally pushes the docker image into the GitHub Container Registry.